-It’s impossible for us understand every facet of our lives – the hurt, past sin, or suffering.
-Instead of handing these things to God, we hang on to them, hoping that one day we will finally “get to the bottom,” of who, what, where, how, and why.
+It’s impossible for us to understand every facet of our lives – the hurt, past sin, or suffering.
+Instead of handing these things to God, we hang on to them.
+Often we hang on to them, hoping one day we will finally “get to the bottom,” of who, what, where, how, and why.
 We neglect to meditate on the sovereignty of God and instead take matters into our own hands.
 We make feeble attempts to figure things out on our own.

 All He needs you to do is fill your horn with oil and go!